GandhiCloudLab/envizi-reporting-frameworks/readme.md

 ### Framework Coverage

 Each of the major ESG reporting frameworks has different levels of focus on the key ESG performance metrics.
-Understanding which framework focuses on which indicator can help with framework selection and provide insights into where organizations may be able to report to multiple frameworks using existing data.
 This matrix illustrates the focus areas for each reporting framework.

 <img src="images/img-01.png">

 ### Frameworks information sources

-Here’s a directory of these information sources.
-We issue regular updates and guidance throughout the year on emerging trends and changes in the ESG reporting landscape.
-Our position as a global leader in ESG management software for over a decade gives us unique insight into the sector.
+Here’s a directory of information sources.
+The regular updates and guidance throughout the year on emerging trends and changes in the ESG reporting landscape are published.
 You can access these resources through our website or LinkedIn page.

 <table>
 <thead>